ilyakava/ciresan/README.md

 #### A table of various trials run:

-Trial times are from a Nvidia Tesla C2075.
+Trial times in the table are from a Nvidia Tesla c2075.

 | Batch Size | Init Learning Rate | Norm.
 Width | Distortion Sigma | Distortion Alpha | # itr     | val err % | test err % | min | epochs |
 |------------|--------------------|-------------|------------------|------------------|-----------|-----------|------------|-----|--------|